Elections in Slovakia: Elections to the European parliament

 Slovakia is a member of the European Union since 1 May 2004 and therefore only witnessed three elections to the European Parliament since.
 Slovakia gets to elect thirteen members of the European Parliament, using a proportional representation system.
 During its 15-year membership in the European Union, Slovakia has consistently scored the lowest among the member countries in the turnout rates during European elections.
-In 2014, when the latest European elections took place, the turnout in Slovakia was only at 13% of registered voters.
+In 2019, when the latest European elections took place, the turnout in Slovakia was only at 23% of registered voters.

+The latest elections were held on 8 June 2024.